nicolasbuitragob/MLscratch/README.md

 **Why?** Well, first for fun.
 And besides I think that by doing this I can get a practical understaing of basic machine learning concepts that could be useful in more complex problems in the future

 ## Which algorithms:
-1. Linear regression
-2. Logistic regression
+1. Logistic regression
-3. Artificial Neural Network
+2. Artificial Neural Network